 That basically means the database is being shared by multiple people.
-That sort of puts your confidential information on the risk.
+Hence, that sort of puts your confidential information on the risk.
 The timely delivery that we were talking about and which is really important is totally dependent on this.
-It’s very important to have an understanding of the access to tools that these companies have.
+Thus, it’s very important to have an understanding of the access to tools that these companies have.

 Patent Search Vendor’s Competence Levels

-Another important question that we can talk around this is access they have to structure non-patent searches.
-This is because non-patent search is a very critical component of the entire searching process.
+Access they have to structure non-patent searches: non-patent search is a very critical component of the entire searching process.
 Evaluating this will actually help you ascertain whether companies expertise live in terms of execution and delivery of a project.

 A basic question could be around the expertise of the partner.
 Expertise of the searcher that is going to be used, or rather, that is going to be made available to you for specific engagements.
-It’s important to understand the profile of that searcher.
+Understand the profile of that searcher.
 There can be multiple things that you can ask around that.
 I’ve just listed down a few which could be related to academic and technical expertise.

-It could be about IP laws and processes- What kind of expertise they have?
-It could be around experience on various search tools that we were just talking about.
+IP laws and processes- What kind of expertise they have?
+It could be around various search tools that we were just talking about.
 What kind of language expertise do they have?
 Do they have any native language expertise- Can the company provide that?
-What kind of certifications do they have?
+Moreover, what kind of certifications do they have?
 Do they have any searching certifications at the searcher that will be made available to you?
 What kind of searching experience do they have?
 All of these are very relevant questions to ask, and very good criteria to judge the searcher’s competence level.